davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 - Amon, Hanna, Molly Sterlacci, Åse Innes-Ker, and Anna, Ph.D.
 Kemdal Pho.
 2015.
 “Do Swedish and American Subjects Exhibit Differences in Well-Being, Life Satisfaction and Emotion Regulation?”
 Open Science Framework.
 October 29. <https://osf.io/d6rks>

 ## Setting up your own notebook
-The following steps will help you setup an open notebook:
+The following steps will help you setup an open notebook.
+Many of the considerations you can make when forming an Open Notebook using the Open Science Framework will be similar to those you make when publishing open access, sharing data in a repository and sharing code and methods.

 ### Decide on a project